India asks IBM to pay $866 mln in outstanding tax - reports

 IBM has been locked in a tax dispute with authorities related to its 2009 reporting year income, media have reported previously.

-Officials at India's income tax office were not available for comment on Saturday.
+Officials at the income tax office were not available for comment on Saturday.

 The tax office notice was a draft assessment order which can be challenged by IBM before the appellate authorities, the Business Standard said